Edvard Grieg was proven in 2007 with Lundin Energy Norway's very first exploration well.

 The Edvard Grieg platform is designed as a field centre and will receive and process hydrocarbons from other discoveries in the surrounding area.
 A dedicated pipeline has been laid from the Edvard Grieg platform to the Grane oil pipeline for export to the Sture oil terminal.
 Similarly, a dedicated gas pipeline is laid to the SAGE transport system on the UK shelf for export of rich gas to St. Fergus in Scotland.

 Three further development projects have been sanctioned in the Greater Edvard Grieg Area.
-An infill drilling programme on Edvard Grieg will commence in 2021 and the Solveig and Rolvsnes (extended well test) projects are scheduled for first oil in 2021 and 2022.
+An infill drilling programme on Edvard Grieg will commence in 2021 and the Solveig and Rolvsnes (extended well test) projects are scheduled for first oil in 2021.
 Both Solveig and Rolvsnes will be developed as tie-backs to the Edvard Grieg platform and along with the infill drilling programme, will further extend the production plateau.